 For courts adopting measures designed to limit physical access to courthouses to slow the spread of the virus, the Reporters Committee makes the following recommendations:

-- Courts should provide live video or, at a minimum, audio of court proceedings, such as appellate arguments.
+- Courts should provide live video or, at a minimum, audio of court proceedings.
 For example, the U.S. Court of Appeals for the D.C.
-Circuit, which issued a notice on March 13 restricting physical access to its courthouse to “judges, court staff, members of the media, and visitors with official business with the courts,” will continue its normal practice to livestream audio of all oral arguments.
+Circuit, which issued a notice on March 13, 2020, restricting physical access to its courthouse to “judges, court staff, members of the media, and visitors with official business with the courts,” will continue its normal practice to livestream audio of all oral arguments.
 This practice should be extended to all proceedings that would normally be held in open court.
-In addition to live video or audio (or if livestreaming is not technically feasible), courts closed to the public should provide same-day video or audio recordings of their proceedings.
-For example, the U.S. Court of Appeals for the Federal Circuit issued an advisory on March 16 stating that only “(a) arguing counsel and parties with a scheduled in-person hearing, and (b) credentialed members of the press” will be permitted into courtrooms for arguments and hearings.
-The Federal Circuit’s advisory states that the Clerk’s Office will post audio recordings of arguments and hearings on that court’s website at the conclusion of each argument or hearing.
+In a notice dated March 23, 2020 (updated April 3, 2020, to acknowledge the Judicial Conference’s guidance following the CARES Act), the Northern District of California stated that hearings held by teleconference will be conducted on a conference call line available to members of the press and public free of charge, via dial-in info available on each case’s PACER docket.
+In addition to live video or audio (or if livestreaming is not technically feasible), courts closed to the public, and those that have authorized the use of videoconference and/or teleconferences for arguments or hearings that would otherwise have been held in open court, should provide same-day video or audio recordings of their proceedings.
+For example, the U.S. Court of Appeals for the Federal Circuit issued an advisory stating that, on top of live streaming, it will continue its ongoing practice of posting audio recordings of arguments on the court’s website at the end of each day.
+And the U.S. District Court for the District of Alaska issued a general order on March 30, 2020, stating that, in addition to public access to live audio for teleconference proceedings, recordings of the audio would be available to the public on request for no additional cost.

-- A number of jurisdictions, including the U.S. Supreme Court and the U.S. District Court for the Eastern District of Virginia, have postponed or continued some or all in-court proceedings.
+- Many jurisdictions have postponed or continued some or all in-court proceedings.
 The Reporters Committee urges courts to provide the public with notice of any such postponements or continuances.

 Will press and public access to judicial records be affected by these preventative measures?